JuanCruzGamba/PhD_repository/publication_projects/integrative_CoP_with_ML/README.md

-## Machine Learning to Integrate Cellular Immune Biomarkers to Identify Potential Correlates of Protection for a *Trypanosoma cruzi* Vaccine
+# Identification of Correlates of Protection for Vaccines against Trypanosoma cruzi using Machine Learning

 This repository contains the code and datasets associated with the research work:

 > Gamba et al., *Integrating Cellular Immune Biomarkers with Machine Learning to Identify Potential Correlates of Protection for a Trypanosoma cruzi Vaccine*.
+> Published: 28 August 2025.
+> Vaccines 2025, 13(9), 915.
+[DOI](https://doi.org/10.3390/vaccines13090915).
+Special Issue: Human Immune Responses to Infection and Vaccination
 ---

 ### 📂 Repository Contents – *Start with the Jupyter Notebook*